Sugar Talk Sugar Talk

 The first and second spins produce dark and light muscovado sugar.
 The third and fourth spins produce Demerara and golden granulated sugars, with the lighter sugars being shipped for white sugar refining.

 Drying, Sieving & Bagging

 Once the sugar crystals are separated, it’s time to pass them through drum rotating driers for cooling.
 Special sugars are passed over a vibrating screen and through a rare earth magnet to remove foreign particles before being packed into bags.
 With that important step complete, raw sugar is loaded into lorries for delivery to the port terminal for shipment to markets across the world.

 With the production of sugar crystals complete, bulk shipments are delivered to Ragus where pure sugar manufacture begins at scale for our industrial customers.
-Find out more about ordering bulk pure sugars for your application by contacting our customer services team by emailing email@example.com.
-To see our latest news regularly, follow Ragus on LinkedIn.
+Find out more about ordering bulk pure sugars for your application by contacting our Customer Services Team.
+To see more sugar news and updates, continue browsing SUGARTALK and follow Ragus on LinkedIn.

 A board member and co-leader of the business, Ben is responsible for our marketing strategy and its execution by the agency team he leads and is the guardian of our corporate brand vision.
 He also manages key customers and distributors.